CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

       ![](../media/c16.png)

      > **Note:** Replace `<Deployment-id >` with the actual id.
 To fetch the Deployment-id, navigate to the **Environmental Details** tab in the vm and copy the DID.

+     > **Note:** If you recieve any error like this, **Prepared azurerm_resource_group for import
+      Error: Resource already managed by Terraform.
+Terraform is already managing a remote object for azurerm_resource_group.example.
+To import to this address you must first remove the existing object from the state.**

+      - Run this command `terraform state rm azurerm_resource_group.example`
+      - Again run the  import command `terraform import azurerm_resource_group.example /subscriptions/<subscription_id>/resourceGroups/JumpVM-RG-<Deployment-id >`

 1. Run the below command to execute planned actions, creating ot updating infrastructure resources.